tannhuber/fish-market/digital_imaging/enfuse/README.md

 # enfuse.fish

-Converts raw images with different exposures using ufraw-batch and combines them with enfuse.
+Converts raw images with different exposures using `ufraw-batch` and combines them with `enfuse`.
 Resulting image is in tiff format.

 ## How to use